THE SHARON AND DALLAS DORT FUND

 FOR KERRYTOWN CONCERT HOUSE

-Earlier this year, KCH learned that a new fund had been established for the organization: The Sharon and Dallas Dort Fund for Kerrytown Concert House, an endowment through the Ann Arbor Area Community Foundation.
+In late 2019, KCH learned that a new fund had been established for the organization: The Sharon and Dallas Dort Fund for Kerrytown Concert House, an endowment through the Ann Arbor Area Community Foundation.
 We feel incredibly humbled by Dallas and Sharon’s generosity, amazed that others will also have an opportunity to contribute to this fund, and lucky that our organization will benefit from this endowment for years to come.
 When asked about their decision to establish it, Dallas wrote:

 “Loving the House as we do, it was natural to do something to help ensure that it would always be here.
 It makes us feel good to know we’re going to be a part of it long after we’re gone.”

 Thank you from the bottom of our hearts, Dallas and Sharon!
 You are fierce KCH advocates, and we’re so happy to have you on our side!

 Should I donate to the endowment or should I donate to KCH’s general fund?